Miss Spain 2007: Judges

-Candidates

 Controversies

 Ángela Bustillo, the winner of the Miss Cantabria contest, was disqualified from the event for having a child.
 This was due to the rules stating that all candidates were not allowed to be pregnant or have had children.
 Soledad Murillo, the General Secretary for Government Equality Policies asked the Miss Spain Organization to change this rule.
 The Miss Spain Organization agreed to change the rule.